mcoronadogarcia/project_management_template/Daycare/F.M Day - Early Learning Center.md

   - personal
   - "#bella"
 website: https://fmday.wps.org/
+tour guide: Aylane Dibidox -Principal
 ---
 ### General Thoughts
+- principals email - adibildox@wps.org
 ### Concerns
+- loved loved loved it. only concern is waitlist and Bella's chances of getting in.
 ### Cost
+- $1,800 for infants/toddlers

 ### To Do's
 - [x] get added to waitlist 📅 2024-06-17 ✅ 2024-06-18